 Lavender, Verbena and Lilac are one of the most common ones.

 When we’re talking about the best smelling plants, of course, it’s impossible not to mention the roses.
 Although everyone knows about their legendary scents it would be a crime not to give them their deserved place in this article.
 After all, a garden without roses is not a garden at all!
 Roses are not so fussy as they are believed to be.
 There are new varieties, which are highly selected for insect and disease resistance.
-Also, there are some types which are not scented and are bred for form, so be careful when choosing a plant.
+Also, there are some types that are not scented and are bred for form, so be careful when choosing a plant.

-How to care for Roses
+How to care for roses:

 Roses love water.
 Diligently water them.
 Soak the entire root zone at least twice a week in dry summer weather.
 The ideal soil for roses is rich and loose, with good drainage.
 One of the worst mistakes you can make is not to provide adequate drainage.
 Roses love water but don’t drown them.
 Use mulch to help conserve water and encourage healthy growth.
 About an inch of space must be left between the mulch and the base stem of the plant.
 Feed your roses on a regular basis before and during the blooming cycle.
 They can also benefit from pruning during the winter months.
 Roses also love the sun.
 Roses must be planted in a place, where they will receive a minimum 5-6 hours of full sun per day.
 Otherwise, they won’t die at once, but they will weaken gradually.
 Herbs are wonderful rose companions.
 Parsley and Thyme may help to keep Japanese beetles away.